Finder makes money from featured partners, but editorial opinions are our own.

 1. Drive your car to the dealership.

-2. If you’re trading your vehicle in, test-drive other cars to decide what you want to buy.
-You can then negotiate a trade-in price with the dealer.
-If you just want to sell your car, the dealer will conduct a mechanical inspection before making you an offer.
+2. If you’re trading in your vehicle, test-drive other cars to decide which one you want to buy.
+Negotiate a trade-in price with the dealer.
+If you just want to sell your car, the dealer will conduct a mechanical inspection before making an offer.

-3. If you’re happy with the offer, the dealer will guide you through the paperwork you need to complete.
+3. If you’re happy with the offer, the dealer will guide you through the paperwork that needs to be completed.

 Online marketplace